What is Data Science?

 Barriers to entry and digital challenges

-• A willingness to commit and invest including workforce adoption
+• A willingness to invest in resources and workforce adoption

 Other trends in Data Science and AI